dribnet/purvs/README.md

 My design orignially began with 8 parameters and only 4 ajustable vertices, this had a number of my letters looking to similar and some letters near impossible to illustrate such as 'G' and 'W'.
 As a solution to this problem I chose to add a 5th adjustable vertex to allow more letter transforming, and a small ellipse to add an extra dimension to the design.
 This resulted in my tron style alphabet. (a drawing ive uploaded demonstrates this evolvement)

+..* graph sketch shows the graph I used to map out the values for each letter